loathers/ChIT/docs/README.md

 - chit.familiar.protect: Removes all familiar-switching links from the charpane when you're on a 100% run
   - (You have to go to your campsite->terraium to change familiars, or use chat commands)
   - Default: false
+- chit.familiar.showlock: Show a lock for generic familiar equipment to toggle familiar equipment locking
+  - Default: false
 - chit.familiar.anti-gollywog: Colorize the Crimbo Shrub's image so that it doesn't look like a gollywog
   - Default: true
-- chit.familiar.hiddengear: Comma delimited list of generic familiar equipment to hide from the familiar gear picker.
+- chit.familiar.hiddengear: Vertical bar (|) separated list of generic familiar equipment to hide from the familiar gear picker.
   - Default:
 - chit.familiar.iconize-weirdos: Should we display familiars like melodramedary as their hatchling images instead?